YonSci/gdp-nowcasting-ml/_episodes/05-data-quality-preprocessing-outlier.md

 title: Outlier Detection and Handling Outliers
 teaching: 130
 exercises: 130

 questions:
 - "What methods are available for identifying outliers?"
 - "How can we implement outlier detection method?"
 - How to deal with the detected outliers?"

 objectives:
-- "Develop the ability to detect unusual observations that deviate significantly from the bulk of the data and understand strategies for addressing them."nn
+- "Develop the ability to detect unusual observations that deviate significantly from the bulk of the data and understand strategies for addressing them."

 keypoints:
 - "Data quality directly impacts the predictive power of models."